Orkhan-1/LeetCode/README.md

-# Competitive Programming
+# LeetCode

 ## Purpose

-Welcome to the Competitive Programming!
+Welcome to the LeetCode!
 This repository contains comprehensive solutions to various coding problems, including but not limited to LeetCode challenges, algorithm implementations, and more.
 Whether you're a novice or an experienced programmer, you'll find meticulously crafted solutions and valuable insights to enhance your problem-solving skills and knowledge.